10 Handy Tips on How to Choose a WordPress Theme

 Many WordPress offers overwhelming customizations that seem confusing at times.
 A wide range of colours, flashy animations, complex designs, and layouts may look attractive at a glance.
 But, you surely don’t need all these features for a single website.

 Look for a clutter-free theme that has only the features you need.
-A simple, easy to navigate, the user-friendly theme works better than an overly designed theme.
+A simple, easy-to-navigate, user-friendly theme works better than an overly designed theme.
 So, keep it simple if you want to find a way around your theme when using it.

 2. Fast And Lightweight